 This process is called a Dependant Visa application.
-You are eligible to do this if you have/are applying for entry clearance under the Tier 1 (highly skilled workers and businesspeople), Tier 2 (skilled workers) Tier 4 (students), or Tier 5 (temporary workers) visa categories.
+You are eligible to do this if you have/are applying for entry clearance under the Tier 1, Skilled Worker, Student or Temporary Worker visa categories.

 To apply for this type of visa, you need to show that you have enough money to support all your family members without claiming public funds.
 This can include your prospective salary (if applying as a worker) but you must also have enough saved to ensure that you can support yourself and all dependants before you receive your first paycheque.

 - Your wife, husband, civil partner, or long-term (two years or more) unmarried partner

 - Your child under the age of 18